LMS-Community/lms-community.github.io/docs/getting-started/beginners-guide-raspberry-pi.md

 # Beginner's Guide for LMS

+!!! note
+    This guide is primarily targeted at users that just use their Squeezeboxes for internet streaming.
+If you are looking for a more capable music system which can also serve local music, the Raspberry Pi model specified below is underpowered.
+If you want to serve local music, please use a Raspberry Pi 3B+ or better.

 Were you an user of the now defunct MySqueezebox.com service and do you just want to continue listening to internet radio?
 Maybe a few podcasts too?
 You're not interested in having your own digital music collection at your fingertips?
 Just follow the steps below!

 ## Getting the hardware